pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

 * Use the *Fill Factor* field to specify a fill factor for the table.
 The fill factor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.
+* Use the *Toast tuple target* field to set toast_tuple_target storage parameter of the table.
+The toast_tuple_target value is in bytes and has minimum value of 128.
+This field will be enabled only for PostgreSQL version >= 11
+* Use the *Parallel workers* field to set parallel_workers storage parameter of the table.
+The parallel_workers sets the number of workers that should be used to assist a parallel scan of the table.
+This field will be enabled only for PostgreSQL version >= 9.6
 * Move the *Has OIDs?* switch to the *Yes* position to specify that each row within a table has a system-assigned object identifier.
 The default is *No*.
 * Move the *Unlogged?* switch to the *Yes* position to disable logging for the